scotthamilton77/atlas-mcp-server/atlas-reference.md

   /** Array of reference sources supporting this knowledge (URLs, DOIs, etc.) */ citations?: string[];

-  /** Timestamp when the knowledge item was created */
+  /** Timestamp when the knowledge was created */
   createdAt: string;

-  /** Timestamp when the knowledge item was last updated */
+  /** Timestamp when the knowledge was last updated */
   updatedAt: string;
 }
 ```